TriDEntApollO/Cerium/README.md

 # Cerium
-Cerium is a compiler built in C++ for my own programming language that i am building to learn and unravel how compilers actually work under the hood.
+Cerium my own hobby programming language that i am building to learn and unravel how compilers actually work under the hood. th compiler is built on C++ and is called *`cer`* for now.

 P.S. this project was acutally inspired by [hydrogen](https://github.com/orosmatthew/hydrogen-cpp) by [orosmatthew](https://github.com/orosmatthew).